 When it comes to choosing the right components for your turntable, your phono cartridge is, well, pretty important.
 After all, this is the device that makes direct contact with your records.
 In most audio systems, inputs are almost certainly more important than outputs; to put it frankly—shit in, shit out.

-There are two main types of phono cartridge available: moving magnetic and moving coil.
+There are two main types of phono cartridge available: moving magnet and moving coil.
 But what are the differences, and which one is right for you?
 Here’s what you need to know:

 How Does a Moving Magnet Cartridge Work?

-A moving magnet (MM) cartridge achieves the energy conversion by connecting the vibrating cantilever to a set of magnets that then vibrate in close proximity to a pair of coiled wires.
-The tiny magnets (positioned between the two coils) vibrate, and in doing so, produce a small electrical current.
+A moving magnet (MM) cartridge achieves the energy conversion by connecting the vibrating cantilever to a set of magnets that vibrate in close proximity to a pair of coiled wires.
+The tiny magnets (positioned between the two coils) vibrate and, in doing so, produce a small electrical current.

 How Does a Moving Coil Cartridge Work?

 A moving coil (MC) design works in the opposite way by allowing the cantilever to vibrate coiled wires near fixed magnets.
 Hence the terms “moving magnetic” and “moving coil”.

 The two coils are attached to the cantilever and move within the field of a fixed permanent magnet to form the electrical generator.
 These coils are much smaller than those used in a moving magnet design.